Zero-to-Heroes/firestone/core/code-issues.md

 Update (2022/02/10): it looks like that adding a trackBy function improves the situation.
 I have not been able to test this extensively yet, but it looks like it helps at least in some cases.
 Update (2022/02/10): looks like that's not the case (I tried that in the `bgs-simulator-minion-selection` component, and still got the exception)
+Update (2022/03/25): this can also happen when calling detechChanges() on a component that has been destroyed.
+See card-tooltip.directive.
+Using "markForCheck" doesn't seem to cause the issue though (but it doesn't really work as well)

 # Having to call `detectChanges()` in the first place